 There are several ways to raise your credit score.
-Here are five of the best tips you can use to raise your credit score before buying a house.
+Here are five of the best tips you can use to raise your credit scores before buying a house.

 Pay Your Bills On Time